1921 Alabama Crimson Tide football team: Georgia

 Playing in rainy, muddy conditions at Atlanta, the Crimson Tide lost their third consecutive game to the Georgia Bulldogs 22–0.
 After each team fumbled the ball on successive possessions, the Bulldogs scored their first touchdown on a six-yard James Reynolds run in the first quarter.
 The score remained 7–0 through the fourth quarter when Georgia closed the game with 15 points in the final period.
 First, Hugh Whelchel blocked a Charles Bartlett punt that Bartlett recovered for a safety.
 James Spicer and Teany Randall then scored on short touchdown runs that capped a pair of long drives and made the final score 22–0.
-The loss brought Alabama's all-time record against Georgia to 4–9–3.